 A: Good question!
 For starters, always inhale through your nose when possible.
 The nose hairs help filter out particulate matter, something that is unavoidable when you’re breathing in city air.
 At the most basic level, the lungs are responsible for delivering oxygen into the bloodstream, and they provide a very fancy filtration system.
 Coughing is a functional response to clearing irritants.
 Asthma and hay fever are the two major types of lung distress that do not involve infection.
 If a person’s immune system can’t handle a noxious insult to the lungs, bronchitis can develop.
 If not resolved, this can further deepen into pneumonia.

-1. Use Herbal Teas and Manuka Honey
+1. Use Herbal Teas, Manuka Honey, & Green Tea

 If you do not have an infection (which usually includes fever, fatigue, and colored phlegm), then avoid antibiotics.
 Pure water and warm teas are fantastic medicine for your lungs.
 Don’t neglect these simple remedies.
 Readily available teas—or volatile oils, which are useful diluted with hot water and taken as a steam inhalation (see below “Use Essential Oils for Congestion”) —to help clear your lungs include eucalyptus, thyme, myrrh, sandalwood, fennel, and lobelia.
 If you have a nagging cough, 1–2 tsp. of manuka honey in fresh-squeezed hot lemon water can be miraculous.
 Other effective herbs for coughs include hyssop, cypress, cedarwood, bergamot, chamomile, and cajeput (similar to tea tree).
 Green tea, high in the pigment epicatechin, is one of my favorite gentle bronchial stimulants.
 If you’re prone to asthma or hay fever, consider drinking green tea regularly.

 Did You Know?